All Episodes

 But for a guy who's spending us into eternal oblivion debt and expanded poverty, for a guy to go out and start complaining and whining about private sector industries like the credit card companies, the automobile business, just infuriates me.

-Don't tell me they got caught up in the cult like stuff.
+Don't tell me they got caught up in the cult-like stuff.

-Don't tell me they hated Bush, they just were eager for change.
+Don't tell me they hated Bush.

 I go back to the question, why do people not realize, why do they not understand what liberalism is?